Dolphin Research Center: History

 Fisherman Milton Santini opened Santini's Porpoise School in 1958, which he operated until 1972.

 Santini blasted lagoons into the seashore with dynamite to create deeper pens for the dolphins.

-One of Santini's dolphins, Mitzi, starred in the film Flipper.
+One of Santini's dolphins, Mitzi, starred in the film Flipper and its 1964 sequel.

 The property was sold and renamed as Flipper's Sea School in 1972 and operated under this name until 1977.

 At this point, it was purchased by Jean Paul Fortom-Gouin.

 Fortom-Gouin closed the property to the public, running it as the Institute for Delphinid Research until 1983.

 The Dolphin Research Center was founded in 1984 by Armando ("Mandy") and Jayne Rodriguez.

-Mandy had earlier been a dolphin trainer at Miami Seaquarium and decided to interact with dolphins in a manner less "circus-y".

 Animals

-As of 2022, DRC listed 25 dolphins as currently residing at its facilities.

-Twenty-four of the dolphins are bottlenose dolphins, while the other dolphin is an Atlantic spotted dolphin.

-Twenty-one of the dolphins were born in captivity.

-Four of the bottlenose dolphins and the Atlantic spotted dolphin were rescued from the wild.
+As of 2025, DRC listed 27 dolphins as currently residing at its facility.
+Twenty-six of the dolphins are bottlenose dolphins, while the other dolphin is an Atlantic spotted dolphin.
+Twenty-seven of the dolphins were born at Dolphin Research Center.
+Three of the bottlenose dolphins and the Atlantic spotted dolphins were rescued.

+One of the California sea lions was also rescued near Catalina Island in California.

-It is also home to three sea lions, several exotic birds, and 2 African Spurred Tortoises.
+It is also home to two sea lions, six parrots, and two African spurred tortoises.

 Guest experience

 Visitors to the DRC can come in under general admission to see the dolphins and sea lions demonstrate behaviors, research, training, and other activities in narrated behavior sessions throughout the day.
-They can also pay to experience a variety of interactive programs either in the water or from a floating dock.
+They can also pay to experience a variety of interactive experiences either in the water or from a floating dock.

 In addition to the general admission price, guests can pay more to interact with dolphins in the water.

 DRC also has an "Ultimate Trainer for the Day" program where guests can shadow and participate in activities with trainers and a "Researcher Experience" where they can shadow the DRC research team.

 Other guest experiences can include painting with a dolphin or providing enrichment.